linz/topo-workflows/README.md

 ### Workflow Artifacts

-All workflow outputs and logs are stored in the artifacts bucket, in the `linz-workflow-artifacts` bucket on the `li-topo-prod` account.
+All workflow outputs and logs are stored in the artifacts bucket, in the `linz-workflows-scratch` bucket on the `li-topo-prod` account.

 All outputs follow the same naming convention:

 ```
-s3://linz-workflow-artifacts/YYYY-mm/dd-workflow.name/pod.name/
+s3://linz-workflows-scratch/YYYY-mm/dd-workflow.name/pod.name/
 ```

 For each pod the logs are saved as a `main.log` file within the related `pod.name` prefix.